A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Toulon for Food, Nightlife, Old Town, and Couples

 Toulon

-Toulon is a good option for a beach vacation.
+Toulon has a beach worth visiting.
 The beaches are sandy and less crowded than some of the more popular areas.
 The most accessible beach is Mourillon Beach which has public facilities and restaurants.
-If you're willing to venture a little farther from the center of town you'll find to Mitre Beach which has some snorkeling.
+If you're willing to venture a little farther from the center of town you'll find Mitre Beach which has some snorkeling.
 Battere Basse Beach is a bit quieter and also has snorkeling.
 Anse de Méjean is a popular spot with the locals.

 Is Mykonos or Toulon Better for its Old Town?